 LINEMO

 LINEMO is operated by SoftBank.
 LINEMO offers the same signal as SoftBank for 990 yen per month (3GB).
-Even if you use up your 3GB, you can still use the Internet at low speed(300kbps).
 In addition, you can use LINE talk, voice and video calls as much as you want at lightning speed.
 You will be able to get by on 990 yen per month.

 If you have Wi-Fi in your home and don’t watch a lot of video outside, LINEMO is your best option.